Ukraine accuses Russia of opening new war front before leaders' meeting

 "Novoazovsk has not been seized.
 The highway is under the control of forces of the anti-terrorist operation.
 We have enough resources in Mariupol itself to repel any attacks," he said.

 Lyudmila, a resident of Novoazovsk who was reached by telephone, said: "Everything began at 8 o'clock this morning.
-Tanks appeared - no fewer than 7 of them, and Grads (rockets) and armoured vehicles."
+Tanks appeared - no fewer than 7 of them, and Grads (rockets) and armored vehicles."

 She said the rebel forces had fired on Novoazovsk from the village of Markine, about 7 km (4 miles) away.